Syruslight/github-slideshow/_posts/0000-01-02-Syruslight.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-Your text no entiendo nada de nadad
+ayuda pee no entiendo muy bien esto
 Use the left arrow to go back!